User Needs

 2. Slack

-Slack identified the need for a streamlined and collaborative communication tool for teams.
-When Slack designed a platform that integrates messaging, file sharing and project management features, they addressed the pain points associated with fragmented communication channels and improved team collaboration.
-Their user-centric approach has made Slack a widely adopted tool for businesses worldwide.
+Slack identified the need for a streamlined and collaborative communication tool for teams to use.
+And when Slack designed a platform that integrates messaging, file sharing and project management features, they addressed the pain points associated with fragmented communication channels and improved team collaboration.
+Their user-centric approach has made Slack a very widely adopted tool for businesses all over the world.

 3. Uber

-Uber identified the need for a convenient and reliable transportation service.
-Uber focused on user needs such as ease of use, quick access to drivers and transparent pricing.
+Uber identified the need for a really convenient and reliable transportation service.
+They focused on user needs—such as ease of use, quick access to drivers and transparent pricing.
 From there, they revolutionized the transportation industry.

 4. Airbnb

-Airbnb recognized the user need for affordable and unique accommodations while traveling.
-When Airbnb created a platform that connects travelers with hosts offering unique and personalized lodging options, they disrupted the traditional hotel industry.
-They addressed user needs for authenticity, affordability and immersive travel experiences.
-These efforts resulted in a highly successful platform.
+Airbnb recognized the users’ need for affordable and unique accommodations while they’re traveling.
+And when Airbnb created a platform that connects travelers with hosts offering unique and personalized lodging options, it was a game-changer—and they disrupted the traditional hotel industry.
+They addressed user needs for authenticity, affordability and immersive travel experiences—efforts that resulted in a highly successful platform.

 Screenshot from the Airbnb website showing Baku properties.